Wheezenog/Arduino-Bluetooth-App/README.md

 [online documentation](https://docs.flutter.dev), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-For help with Arduino development, refer to their documentation (Arduino docs)[https://docs.arduino.cc/learn/starting-guide/getting-started-arduino/].
+For help with Arduino development, refer to their documentation [Arduino docs](https://docs.arduino.cc/learn/starting-guide/getting-started-arduino/).
 This will help you get started with sketches and all the basics of developing with their Arduino IDE.